KaikaiSong99/study/public/trajectory-vis-study-test/assets/background.md

 ## t-SNE
-t-Distributed Stochastic Neighbor Embedding (t-SNE) is a dimensionality reduction technique commonly used to transform high-dimensional data into two or three dimensions, making it possible to interpret the results using conventional visualization techniques like scatterplots.
-The idea is to preserve high-dimensional neighborhood of data with low-dimensional embedding. t-SNE algorithm runs through an iterative process through optimizing the low-dimensional embedding by gradient descent.
+t-Distributed Stochastic Neighbor Embedding (t-SNE) is a dimensionality reduction technique commonly used to transform high-dimensional data into 2 dimensions and visualized in 2D scatterplots, allowing users to analyze the relationship between data points.
+The reason why t-SNE works is that points that are close to each other in high dimensions are also close in 2D after its processing.
+We call the 2D results a _embedding_. t-SNE runs iteratively during which the embedding is optimized.

 Below is an example t-SNE _final_ embedding, which is commonly used in various visual analytics tasks through inspecting the neighborhood relationships of points.